 Returning rides include:

-• Roger Rabbit’s Car Toon Spin — This ride does not have a height requirement and is included in Genie+.
+- Roger Rabbit’s Car Toon Spin — This ride does not have a height requirement and has a Lightning Lane.
 For this ride inspired by the film “Who Framed Roger Rabbit?", hop into a taxi that spins 360 degrees.
 Work alongside Jessica Rabbit, who acts as a private eye fighting a Toontown crime wave.
 Make sure to watch out for the villainous weasels!
 See Jessica Rabbit twice in her trench coat.

 New Toontown Ride